Education in South Korea: Vocational

+Meister Schools

-According to a 2012 research report from The McKinsey Global Institute the lifetime value of a college graduate's improved earnings no longer justifies the expense required to obtain the degree.
+According to a 2012 research report from The McKinsey Global Institute, the lifetime value of a college graduate's improved earnings no longer justifies the expense required to obtain the degree.
 Also highlighted in the report was the need for more vocational education to counteract the human cost of performance pressure and the high unemployment rate among the country's university-educated youth.
 The South Korean government, schools, and industry with assistance from the Swiss government and industry are now redesigning and modernizing the country's once strong vocational education sector with a network of vocational schools called "Meister Schools".
 The purpose of the Meister schools is to reduce the country's shortage of vocational occupations such as auto mechanics, plumbers, welders, boilermakers, electricians, carpenters, millwrights, machinists and machine operators as many of these positions go unfilled.

-Meister schools have been developed to revamp South Korea's vocational education system to be specifically designed to prepare youths to work in high-skilled trades and high-skilled manufacturing jobs and other fields.
-The schools are based on the German-style Meister schools, to teach youngsters to become masters of a skilled trade.
-Meister schools were set up to tackle the nations high youth unemployment rate as millions of young South Korean university graduates remain idle instead of taking up a trade while managers of small and medium businesses complain of skilled trade shortages.
+Developed to revamp South Korea's vocational education system to be specifically designed to prepare youths to work in high-skilled trades and high-skilled manufacturing jobs and other fields, these schools are based on the German-style Meister schools, to teach youngsters to become masters of a skilled trade.

 Many of Meister schools offer a wide range of skilled trades and technical disciplines that offer near guarantee of employment to graduates with an industry-supported curriculum design, and focus on developing skills required by various trades.

-The government of South Korea has taken initiatives to improve the perception of vocational training and combat the negative stigma attached to skilled manual labour and technical work.
-In addition, vocational streams have been integrated with academic streams to allow a seamless transition to university in order to allow further advancement if a young South Korean chooses to pursue a university degree.
+The government of South Korea has taken initiatives to improve the perception of manual labour and technical work.

+In addition, vocational streams have been integrated with academic streams to allow a seamless transition to university in order to allow further advancement.
 Meister schools offer apprenticeship-based training which takes place at vocational high schools, community and junior colleges.
 Meister schools also offer employment support systems for specialized Meister high school students.
 The South Korean government has established an "Employment First, College Later" philosophy wherein after graduation students are encouraged to seek employment first before making plans for university.
 With changing demands in the Information Age workforce, global forecasts show that by 2030, the demand for vocational skills will increase in contrast to the declining demand for unskilled labor largely due to technological advances.